Power BI Data Flows: A Complete Guide

 Standard Data Flows provide basic features for data ingestion and preparation.
 They are primarily used for storing data in Dataverse, a cloud-based storage solution that serves as a single source of truth for data within the organization.

 By using a common data model, Dataverse ensures consistency and seamless integration across various applications and services.
+This is suitable for general-purpose data preparation and self-service data transformations.

 Standard Data Flows are ideal for simple data transformations and processing, making them a suitable choice for organizations with straightforward data requirements.